 - Men need to understand their privilege.
 Having male privilege means that men possess an unearned advantage in society over women simply because they were born male.
 Most men don’t contemplate how it may feel to be female.

 - Ask women about their experiences.
 Talk to women about how they experience the workplace.
-You may be surprised about the things you learn.
+The things you learn may surprise you.

 - Men need to stand up for women.
 Have you ever been in a meeting or a group gathering and heard someone call a grown woman a “girl”?
 Did you say anything about it?
-Would you like to be called a “boy” at work?
+Would you like it if someone at work called you a “boy”?
 Start listening, really listening, to the language used towards your female coworkers.
 When you hear something wrong, correct it, and stand up for your female coworkers.

 One cybersecurity recruiter with a prominent presence is the U.S. government.
-Although it also recruits men they are a significant female recruiter in cybersecurity.
+Although it also recruits men, they are a significant female recruiter in cybersecurity.
 The National Initiative for Cybersecurity Careers and Studies (NICCS), a part of the Cybersecurity and Infrastructure Security Agency, is an online resource for cybersecurity information and training providers throughout the Nation.
-The U.S Department of Defense is actively recruiting young women and retired women veterans into its cybersecurity workforce.
+So, the U.S Department of Defense is actively recruiting young women and retired women veterans into its cybersecurity workforce.

 Women in CyberSecurity(WiCyS)

-The Women in CyberSecurity (WiCyS) is an organization dedicated to building a network of women in cybersecurity.
+The Women in CyberSecurity (WiCyS) is an organization that builds a network of women in cybersecurity.
 Members come from the industry and academia to share knowledge.
-The annual WiCyS conference is considered the flagship conference for women in cybersecurity and worth checking out!
+The annual WiCyS conference is the flagship for women in cybersecurity and is worth checking out!

-The WomenTech Network is a global network of women who work in tech or are interested in tech careers.
+The WomenTech Network is a global network of women in tech jobs or interested in tech careers.
 The organization promotes gender diversity in tech industries by hosting events in North America and Europe that provide a place for professionals to connect with hiring managers from tech companies and startups.
-The annual WomenTech Global Conference (WTGC) women in cybersecurity conference is a great place to network with women working in cybersecurity.
+The annual WomenTech Global Conference (WTGC) women in cybersecurity conference is an excellent place to network with women working in cybersecurity.